 Synology NAS is trying to restrict the use of drives other than those certified by the company - GIGAZINE

-Then, Synology released the 4-bay NAS 'DS925+' on April 24, 2025.
+Then, on April 24, 2025, Synology released the 4-bay NAS 'DS925+'.

 When you check

-the list of storage that can be installed in the internal tray of the DS925+ , you will see a list of Synology branded HDDs.
-In past products, this list had a 'Third Party' item, which also displayed storage from manufacturers such as Seagate, Toshiba, and Western Digital.
+the list of storage options available for the DS925+'s internal tray , you'll see a list of Synology-branded HDDs.
+In previous models, this list included a 'Third-Party' option, which included storage from manufacturers like Seagate, Toshiba, and Western Digital.

-Only Synology-branded SSDs can be installed in
+Only Synology brand SSDs can be installed in

 the built-in M.2 slot .

-Android Central, an overseas media outlet, published a review article on the DS925+ on April 23, 2025, stating that 'Overall, it's a great product, but it's ruined by not being able to install third-party storage.'
-Below is the warning screen that was displayed when Android Central installed Seagate's NAS HDD 'IronWolf ' on the DS925+.
-It seems that even the NAS management system ' DiskStation Manager (DSM) ' could not be installed when the Seagate HDD was installed.
+Android Central, a foreign media outlet, published a review of the DS925+ on April 23, 2025, stating, 'Overall, it's a great product, but its inability to accommodate third-party storage is a major drawback.'
+The following warning screen appeared when Android Central installed Seagate'sIronWolf NAS HDD in the DS925+.
+Apparently, with the Seagate HDD installed, they couldn't even install the NAS management system DiskStation Manager (DSM) .

 Let's hear from you!